-The World Bank in a recent report, “Global Economic Prospects; Weak Investment in Uncertain Times”, has revised Pakistan’s growth rate upwards to 5.2 per cent for FY 2017, and 5.5 per cent for FY 2018.
-Previously, growth forecast for GDP of Pakistan was at 5 per cent for FY 2017 and 5.4 per cent for FY 2018.
+The World Bank in a recent report, “Global Economic Prospects; Weak Investment in Uncertain Times,” has revised Pakistan’s growth rate upwards to 5.2 per cent for FY 2017, and 5.5 per cent for FY 2018.
+Previously, the growth forecast for the GDP of Pakistan was at 5 per cent for FY 2017 and 5.4 per cent for FY 2018.
 The report states that the improvement is due to a combination of low commodity prices, rising infrastructure spending, and reforms that lifted domestic demand and improved the business climate.
-It is forecast that growth will rise to 5.8 per cent in FY 2019-20, with improvements in agriculture, infrastructure, energy, and external demand.
+The forecast is growth that will increase to 5.8 per cent in FY 2019-20, with improvements in agriculture, infrastructure, energy, and external demand.

 The report stated that the successful conclusion of Special Drawing Rights (SDR) of US $4.393 Billion International Monetary Fund’s Extended Fund Facility (EFF) program, was aimed at supporting reforms and reducing fiscal and external sector vulnerabilities, and it helped lift consumer and investor confidence.
-The China-Pakistan Economic Corridor (CPEC) initiative is expected to further increase investment in the medium-term, and help resolve some of the issues in the transportation and power sectors.
-The recent election was a democratic win for the country and this reflects the positive changes Pakistan is going through.
+The China-Pakistan Economic Corridor (CPEC) initiative is expected to increase investment further in the medium-term and help resolve some of the issues in the transportation and power sectors.
+The recent election was a democratic win for the country, and this reflects the positive changes Pakistan is experiencing.

 New business startups are an important contributor to the economy in Pakistan.
-The emergence of small scale enterprises is critical for growth and organizations are playing an important role in identifying new opportunities through their incubator programs.
-This creates employment opportunities and provides a growth impetus for the economy.
+The emergence of small-scale enterprises is critical for growth and organizations are playing an essential role in identifying new opportunities through their incubator programs; resulting in employment opportunities and providing a growth impetus for the economy.